Dhiren-T/TG-EU_SubmissionLogger/README.md

 ## Installation

-The script has been coded to use the EU ThreatGrid API.
+The script has been coded to use either EU or US ThreatGrid clouds.

 - Copy the .py file to a new working directory.
 - Ensure execute permissions are applied using CHMOD